Muirfield/pocketmine-plugins/GrabBag/README.md

 [Thread](http://forums.pocketmine.net/threads/grabbag.7524/) for
 that.
 You are more likely to get a response and help that way.

-**NOTE:**
+_NOTE:_

-This documentation was last updated for version **2.2.4dev2**.
+This documentation was last updated for version **2.2.4**.

 Please go to
 [github](https://github.com/alejandroliu/pocketmine-plugins/tree/master/GrabBag)
 for the most up-to-date documentation.

-You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/GrabBag-2.2.4dev2).
+You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/GrabBag-2.2.4).

 <!-- template-end -->